 What is the best brand of the powder?

-Answer: As of February 23rd, I do not have an answer.
-Freeze-dried is freeze-dried.
-Until I find a company that sells the infrared than freeze-dried is the best.
-As far as the brand goes, look to go organic and make sure it has the official USDA organic seal on the package.
-I would not use blueberry powder made in China.
+Answer: Our Blue Generator is FACTUALLY the best because it retains more nutrients than freeze-fried.
+On a side note, if you chose another brand, I would not use blueberry powder made in China.
 I recommend calling the company that is selling the powder and ask them their source.
 If they do not tell you there is a strong sign the powder is made in China.
 China is absolutely horrible when it comes to being honest with powder supplements.
 They will sell you raspberry powder for pomegranate powder because it is the same color.
 Look for the powder being made in Canada or Europe.